raleighlittles/PS5-Camera-Firmware-Loader/README.md

 ## The UVC device is recognized, but all I see is a black screen

 Try turning down the frame rate.
 I've noticed that sometimes the auto-exposure control doesn't seem to work.

+## My PS5 won't recognize my camera anymore

+Try doing a full reboot (not just rest mode) of your PS5, and then plugging in your camera.